Headteacher

 Structure

-BWJPS was established in 1984 by a group of parents as a Jewish School for the community.
-The aims were then drawn up by the Spear Trust (Jewish Educational Development Fund).
-The school has grown and developed, and now provides excellent State Education.
+BWJPS was established in 1984 by a group of parents as a Jewish school for the local community.
+Its original aims were developed by the Spear Trust (Jewish Educational Development Fund).
+Since then, the school has grown and evolved, and now provides an excellent state education for its pupils.

-The school runs a Breakfast Club from 8am-8.45am.
-This club is run by qualified staff.
-Please ask the school office for prices.
+The school runs a Breakfast Club from 8:00am to 8:45am, which is staffed by qualified members of staff.
+Please contact the school office for further information, including pricing.

 Skip to content